 ECON 524.
 Advanced International Economics.
 3 Credits.

 This course provides a broad overview of international trade theory, policy, and/ or international finance.
 The course focuses on empirical application based on these theories.
 Prerequisite: ECON 506.
+Prerequisite or Corequisite: ECON 416 and ECON 504.
 F.

 ECON 534.
 Applied Economic Analysis.
 3 Credits.

 This is an applied course in economics, the purpose of which is to build on the tools learned in previous coursework, learn new tools, and discover how to apply these tools to the analysis of data from the real world.
 The course includes theory, though the focus is on applying the tools of modern econometrics to the study of cross sectional, time series, and panel data.
-Prerequisites: ECON 411, ECON 416 and ECON 506.
+Prerequisites: ECON 506.
 F.

 ECON 545.
 Applied Public Economics.
 3 Credits.